LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 whenever `:` or `S-LMB` (while holding Shift) over map area is pressed, though that's usually not a precise enough method of controlling a team.
-Any sleeping hero is highlighted in green and can be woken up by yelling with `%`, which also taunts or stresses nearby enemies.
+Any sleeping hero is highlighted in green and can be woken up by yelling with `%`, which also taunts or stresses up nearby enemies.

 Next on the bottom-most status line is the pointman's current and maximum Calm (morale, composure, focus, attentiveness), then his current